How do you create a social media marketing strategy that works? What should you focus on?

 Are you interested in using social media as a customer service tool?
-Then it would help if you tracked your rate of answers, tips or suggestions that your brand loyalists are providing and whether their comments are positive, negative or neutral.
+Then it would help if you track your rate of answers, tips or suggestions that your brand loyalists provide and whether their comments are positive, negative or neutral.

 Decide on Your Tactics

-If your business is a B2C (Business-to-Consumer), you should look at social media channels such as Facebook.
+If your business is a B2C (Business-to-Consumer), you should look at social media channels such as Facebook and Instagram reels.

 In addition to giving you valuable information about your existing and potential customers, social media is also an excellent place to get insights into your current and potential team members.
 According to this article, Facebook, LinkedIn, Twitter, and Instagram can give you tons of valuable information about the people you’re interested in working with

-Do your research to determine the best times to post and interact with your audience on your chosen channels.
+Do your research to determine your posting schedule and the best times to post and interact with your audience on your chosen channels.